 Frequently Asked Questions

-Below you’ll find some answers about what it’s like to work with me, how therapy works, and what to expect.
+Below you’ll find answers about what it’s like to work together, what therapy looks like, and what to expect along the way.
 If something isn’t covered here, you’re always welcome to reach out.

 Getting Started

-How do I know if Nico the right therapist for me?
+How do I know if you’re the right therapist for me?

 What does it mean to be a “good fit”?

-• You’re craving more alignment, ease, or clarity in your life
+You’re craving more clarity, ease, or authenticity

 What if we’re not a good fit?